m3lnic/Notes/Roses/Readme.md

 This is where minutes for the meetings will be placed as well as possible audio recordings.
 > Please get permission for audio recording the meetings.
 - 29th January 2020 @ 1800 (06:00pm)

+## 11. Editing
+During Roses, york are free to use premier if they so desire.
+Due to licensing restrictions, LA1TV will be editing with DaVinci Resolve this year.
+>Could york look at using this software?

 ## Footnotes
 Tom Wells will talk to us regarding the Roses website.